asift91/Manual_Migration/option1.md

     -   **Create Storage Account:**

-        -  The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created
+        -  The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created.
         - Create a storage account and set the Account

             ```